Writing a professional CV is not as straightforward as you might think.

 When reviewing applicants for a job the employer or recruiter knows what they are looking for, and they process CVs in a number of stages that can lead to rejection.

-Some of the key rejection factors are:
+When you write a CV some of the key rejection factors are:

 - Is it longer than 3 pages?
 Not got time to read it.
 Goes in the “No” pile.